dart-archive/jnigen/README.md

 ## Introduction
 Experimental bindings generator for Java bindings through dart:ffi and JNI.

 It generates C and Dart bindings which enable calling Java libraries from Dart.
+C bindings call the Java code through JNI, Dart bindings in turn call these C bindings through FFI.

 ## Example
 It's possible to generate bindings for libraries, or any Java source files.